IBM/go-security-plugs/README.md

 The [**rtplugs**](https://github.com/IBM/go-security-plugs/tree/main/rtplugs) package uses the http RoundTripper interfce to enable safely extending any go application that uses the http client.
 More specifically it is designed to enable extensing the [standard go reverseproxy](https://go.dev/src/net/http/httputil/reverseproxy.go) with one or more *secuity extensions*.

-The package not only load extensions, but also recover from any panic situations and handle all errors  from extensions.
+The package not only load extensions, but also recover from any panic situations and handle all errors that may be introduced by extensions.
 It is meant to keep the go application safe from harm done by extensions to a certain degree.
 It does not protect the application from extensions which: use excasive memory, cpu or other system resources (file descriptors etc.).

 Using [**rtplugs**](https://github.com/IBM/go-security-plugs/tree/main/rtplugs), *secuity extensions* of a reverseproxy may: